Swim Meet 101

 How do I know what my child is swimming?

-Meet assignments will be posted one day prior to the meet both on bulletin board at the pool and on the website under “meet entries.”
-Changes do occur so please check meet line ups the day of the meet.
-The meet sheets will also tell you what heat and lane your swimmer will be in for each event.
+Meet assignments will be posted at least one day prior to the meet on the website under “Events” and also will be available in the Swimtopia app.
+The heat sheets will tell you what heat and lane your swimmer will be in for each event.

 Why don't we receive meet line-ups sooner?